-- Be at least 21 years of age; - Have a high school diploma or its equivalent; - Have a certificate of completion of the licensing orientation within one year of the application date; - Have current certification in pediatric cardiopulmonary resuscitation (CPR) and pediatric first aid with rescue breathing; - Have been cleared by a background check; and - Have proof of training in: - 1. recognizing and preventing shaken baby syndrome and abusive head trauma; - 2. understanding and using safe sleep practices and preventing sudden infant death syndrome (SIDS); - 3. understanding early childhood brain development; - 4. emergency preparedness; - 5. preventing and controlling the spread of communicable diseases, including immunizations; - 6. administering medication, if applicable; - 7. preventing and responding to emergencies due to food poisoning or an allergic reaction; - 8. understanding building and physical premises safety, including identification and protection from hazards that can cause bodily injury, such as electric hazards, bodies of water, and vehicular traffic; - 9. handling, storing, and disposing of hazardous materials; and - 10. precautions in transporting children if the child care home plans to transport a child whose chronological or developmental age is less than nine years.
+- 2. recognizing and preventing shaken baby syndrome and abusive head trauma; - 3. understanding and using safe sleep practices and preventing suddeninfant death syndrome (SIDS); - 4. understanding early childhood brain development; - 5. understanding the developmental stages of children; - 6. emergency preparedness; - 7. preventing and controlling the spread of communicable diseases, including immunizations; - 8. administering medication, if applicable; - 9. preventing and responding to emergencies due to food poisoning or an allergic reaction; - 10. understanding building and physical premises safety, including identification and protection from hazards that can cause bodily injury, such as electric hazards, bodies of water, and vehicular traffic; - 11. handling, storing, and disposing of hazardous materials; and - 12. precautions in transporting children if the child care home plans to transport a child whose chronological or developmental age is less than nine years.